Parametric Portfolio Associates LLC Acquires 29,070 Shares of Sonoco Products (NYSE:SON)

 In other Sonoco Products news, VP John M. Florence sold 493 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
 The stock was sold at an average price of $65.32, for a total value of $32,202.76.
 Following the completion of the sale, the vice president now owns 10,449 shares of the company’s stock, valued at $682,528.68.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, VP Jeffrey S. Tomaszewski sold 1,700 shares of the firm’s stock in a transaction that occurred on Tuesday, October 26th.
 The shares were sold at an average price of $59.36, for a total value of $100,912.00.
 The disclosure for this sale can be found here.
 0.56% of the stock is owned by company insiders.

-Separately, Bank of America downgraded Sonoco Products from a “neutral” rating to an “underperform” rating and dropped their target price for the company from $64.00 to $63.00 in a research report on Thursday, October 14th.
-One research analyst has rated the stock with a sell rating and four have given a hold rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of $64.50.
+Separately, Bank of America lowered Sonoco Products from a “neutral” rating to an “underperform” rating and reduced their price objective for the company from $64.00 to $63.00 in a research note on Thursday, October 14th.
+One research analyst has rated the stock with a sell rating and four have given a hold rating to the company’s stock.
+Based on data from MarketBeat, Sonoco Products currently has a consensus rating of “Hold” and a consensus price target of $64.50.

 About Sonoco Products